 - Show me how much I ran in a day, in a month, in a year and so on.

-To fulfill all these needs, I bought my first running watch cum smart watch.
+To fulfill all these needs, I bought my first running watch.
 This device is great.
 I am currently using Garmin Forerunner 35.
 I just love the way the device helps me to run.
-It’s like my companion.
+It is my companion these days.

 it would be great sharing your thoughts on the benefits of using a measuring device for running.